-JUNIOR/SENIOR SIGN-OUT
+SENIOR SIGN-OUT

-Junior/Senior sign-out is a program of privilege for students that are in good standing both academically and behaviorally.
-Juniors may elect to be off-campus for up to two (2) periods a day and Seniors may elect to be off-campus up to three (3) periods a day with a signed Junior/Senior Release form by a parent.
+Senior sign-out is a program of privilege for students that are in good standing both academically and behaviorally.
+Seniors may elect to be off-campus up to two (2) periods a day with a signed authorization form by a parent.
 This privilege may be lost if the student fails to follow the school rules and release guidelines as listed on the application.
-A copy of the program's authorization form is available in the main office and must be signed by the parent(s)/guardian(s) and student and returned to the main office.
+A copy of the program's authorization form is available in the main office and must be signed by the parent(s)/guardian(s) and student and returned to the main office prior to signing out.
+Signing out without the privilege is off-schedule and may result in school disciplinary consequences and the accumulation of unexcused absences.